-The Certificate in Museum Studies is a year-long program designed for individuals who want to enhance their understanding of museum work but do not need a master’s degree.
-It is open to students who have a Bachelor of Arts and substantial experience as a museum employee or volunteer.
-Applicants without substantial museum experience may be admitted to the program but will be required to complete an additional internship.
+Enhance your understanding of museum work without earning a master’s degree.
+The Graduate Certificate in Museum Studies is open to students who have a Bachelor of Arts and substantial experience as a museum employee or volunteer.
+Applicants without substantial museum experience may be admitted to the program, but will be required to complete an additional internship.
 The 30-unit certificate is offered with a specialization in either collections management or education and interpretation.

 Certificate students are required to take the first-year core courses applicable to the specialization and complete an internship in a museum.